YuriVini/savepass-challenge/README.md

-# 🔧 How to run
+## 🔧 How to run
 Download this project to your computer or use the git command `git clone` <br/>
-Open the folder stream-data-challenge in your system's shell Run `$ yarn install` to install the project's modules Run `expo start` to start the project
+Open the folder savepass-challenge in your system's shell Run `$ yarn install` to install the project's modules Run `expo start` to start the project